LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Adding icons**.
 You need to link your SVGs and app components correctly, create a PR to our repository through your fork, and wait for it to be reviewed.

 **Adding missing components**.
 You need to link existing SVGs and missing app components correctly, create a PR to our repository through your fork, and wait for it to be reviewed.
-The main thing is to consider the identity of the icons.
+Consider the identity of the icons.
 For instance, Just Eat and Menulog have the identical icons.

 The software you will need is described in the Tools section.